In this article

 1. Select scoring setting

-Faster answers get more points; Participants try to answer as fast as they can and are rewarded between 1000 and 500 points for a correct answer, depending on how quickly they submit their response.
+More points for fast correct answers: Participants try to answer as fast as they can and are rewarded between 1000 and 500 points for a correct answer, depending on how quickly they submit their response.

-All correct answers get 1000 points; This will give all correct answers 1000 points.
+All correct answers get 1000 points: This will give all correct answers 1000 points.
 This is perfect for situations where you want to promote accuracy rather than speed.

 For both of the above settings, incorrect or no answers give zero points.

-2. Select time to answer
+2. Select seconds to answer